zeroDivZero/notes-excel/notes/list/functions/DSUM.md

 * `database`: Select whole list, including headers.
 * `field`: Header of column to sum.
-* `criteria`: Header and value that must match what's in list for the sum.
+* `criteria`: Header and value that must match what's in list.

 ## OR Criteria